-Roxbury-born artist, John Wilson, won a sculpture competition in 1985 resulting in this “Father and Child” sculpture.
+Roxbury-born artist, John Wilson, won a sculpture competition in 1985 resulting in this “Father and Child Reading” sculpture.
 On September 23, 1990, the dedication ceremony took place at Roxbury Community College.
 Wilson’s early work depicted poverty, anguish, and racial oppression.
 This seven-foot tall sculpture represents a shift in his work towards a more hopeful outlook.

 Click here to view the dedication program.

 On May 11, 1992, Senator Ted Kennedy visited RCC’s campus for an open discussion with students, faculty, and staff.
 According to the school newspaper, “this meeting was a positive step allowing inner-city residents an opportunity to speak on issues affecting their lives, their children and their community.”

 Click here to read the story on Senator Kennedy's visit, in the May 1992 edition of The Collegiate.

 Many exciting developments occurred on RCC’s campus leading up to its 20th anniversary.
 Despite earlier funding challenges, Roxbury Community College fought for its role in the greater Roxbury community.
 Multiple new programs, joint projects, and visitors helped make the early 1990s an exciting time to be a part of RCC.

 A few highlights:

 - Haitian president Jean Bertrand Aristide came to Roxbury on April 29, 1992.
 Aristide received an honorary degree during a ceremony held at RCC.

 - In 1992, Boston-area high school students were given the chance to succeed in the New Beginnings tutoring and internship program hosted at RCC.